Here you can find both my short reviews, say < 4 paragraphs, and links to those which are blog posts.

 I was 15 years of age and came home, turned on The Riff ra-da-dio, set down my homework assignments and started going through my mail.
 It was a half-day at my high school, and I was joyous.

 The musical genius of the super-super-duper group The Beatles and their legacy is the focus of the movie “Yesterday” (which I saw yesterday).
-Himesh Patel plays Jack Malik, a frustrated musician who finally gives up on his dreams of making it big with far too many failures behind him.
-Fans of BBC soap operas my recall Patel’s decade-long role in ‘EastEnders’ (I’m more of a ‘Coronation Street’ guy myself), so he has the acting chops to execute the role well, believably shifting between emotions of musical elation to guilt-riddled angst at his deceptions.
+Himesh Patel plays Jack Malik, a frustrated musician who finally gives up on his dreams of making it big, with far too many failures behind him.
+Fans of BBC soap operas may recall Patel’s decade-long role in ‘EastEnders’ (I’m more of a ‘Coronation Street’ guy myself), so he has the acting chops to execute the role well, believably shifting between emotions of musical elation to guilt-riddled angst about his deceptions.

 If you are a fan of The Beatles, even of silly rom-coms despite knowing the plot, see “Yesterday” today, maybe even tomorrow.
 I give 7.5 stars out of 10.
 That’s actually high for me, so also a recommendation.